-Obligations with respect to Access and Use
+Obligations with Respect to Access and Use

-The TPSP Agreement must identify the limited and narrowly defined purposes for which the TPSP is permitted to access and use the PI of the prescribed entity and any limitations, conditions, or restrictions imposed thereon, including where a TPSP is not an agent of the prescribed entity (i.e. a TPSP who acts solely as an electronic service provider).
+The TPSP Agreement must identify the limited and narrowly defined purposes for which the TPSP is permitted to access and use the personal information of the prescribed entity and any limitations, conditions or restrictions imposed thereon, including where a TPSP is not an agent of the prescribed entity (i.e. a TPSP who acts solely as an electronic service provider).

-In the case of a TPSP that is not an agent of the prescribed entity, the TPSP Agreement must prohibit TPSPs from using PI, except:
+In the case of a TPSP that is not an agent of the prescribed entity, the TPSP Agreement must prohibit TPSPs from using personal information except:

-- as permitted in the TPSP Agreement - for the purposes for which the prescribed entity is permitted to use PI under the Coroners Act and its regulations - as necessary in the course of providing services pursuant to the agreement or as required by law
+- as permitted in the TPSP Agreement - for the purposes for which the prescribed entity is permitted to use personal information under the CYFSA and its regulations - as necessary in the course of providing services pursuant to the agreement or as required by law